 What Is the Legal Process After a Truck Accident in Tampa, Florida?

 After a truck accident, it's essential to know what happens next.
 First, you must file a claim with the truck owner's insurance company.
-They will then send out adjusters who assess the damage and offer you a settlement.
+They will then send out adjusters who assess the damage and offer a settlement.

 If you accept the offer, you will sign a release form.
 However, if you are not satisfied with the amount provided by the insurance company, you may want to consult with an attorney.